Spasticity Treatment, Evaluation and Planning - STEP

 - Balance and coordination problems

-A referral from your child’s primary care professional, neurologist or orthopedic physician is required to schedule an appointment in STEP clinic.
-The referring physician can obtain the form by contacting our office, and it can be faxed to 615-936-0256.
+A referral from your child’s primary care professional, neurologist or orthopedic physician is required to schedule an appointment in the STEP clinic.
+Referring physician may contacting our office at (615) 936-0249 or fax a refferal to (615) 936-0256.

 © 2016 Monroe Carell Jr. Children's Hospital at Vanderbilt